wilsonkaya/js-euler-palindrome-challenge/README.md

 ## Bonus

-Find a palindrome in three bases: decimal, binary, and octal.
+Find a multi-digit palindrome in three bases: decimal, binary, and octal.

 ## [License](LICENSE)